Azure-Samples/dotnet-container-app/README.md

 1. Store SQL username 'AZURE_SQL_USERNAME'
 2. Store SQL password 'AZURE_SQL_PASSWORD'

+## Deploy to Azure Kubernetes Services (AKS)

+In this section I will show you the steps to publish the application in **Azure Kubernetes Services**.
+To create the environment we are using the concept of Infrastructure as Code (IAC) where we have a bicep file that we declare all the resources we need to create in Azure.
+You can see this [aks.bicep](src/ContainerApp.IAC/aks.bicep) file.

+To create the environment, you need to configure the following variables in the workflow [aks-aspnetcore-deployment.yml](.github/workflows/aks-aspnetcore-deployment.yml).

+- AZ_RG_NAME
+- AZ_RG_LOCATION
+- AZ_ACR_NAME
+- AZ_AKS_NAME
+- AZ_SQLSERVER_NAME
+- AZ_KV_NAME
+- AZ_LOADTEST_NAME

-Now we are ready to start the workflow [aspnetcore-deployment.yml](.github/workflows/aspnetcore-deployment.yml).
-This workflow has the following these steps
+This workflow has the following steps:

 - **IAC**
   - Run the Bicep file to create environment